hackabit18/heavy_light_dudes/README.md

 # Container Testing Platform

-Our Hack, **CTP** (Container Testing Platform), aims to make the process of debugging and testing fast and flexible.
+Our Hack, **CTP** (Container Testing Platform), aims to make the process of debugging and testing of application fast and flexible.
 Our platform helps to reduce the time associated in building, debugging and running projects in a specific environment.

-We present a GUI which works as a black box and can be used to import projects and perform static and dynamic testing, without going through the cumbersome task of setting up the environment manually.
+We present a GUI which works as a black box and can be used to import projects and perform static and dynamic testing, without going through the cumbersome and exhausting task of setting up the environment manually.